Ryanair slashes annual loss as lockdowns lifted

 It forecast passenger traffic of 165 million in its current year, compared with a pre-pandemic level of 149 million.

-The airline carried more than 97 million passengers last year compared with 27.5 million during the previous 12 months period when the pandemic struck.
+The airline flew more than 97 million passengers last year compared with 27.5 million during the previous 12 months period when the pandemic struck.

 Group revenue almost tripled to 4.8 billion euros last year as travel demand recovered.